nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Implementing Stack and Queue/CustomList/README.md

 	In the end, return the variable to which we assigned the value of the requested index.

 So you already know that we need to implement the other 2 internal methods **Shift()** and **Shrink()**.

+### Void Shift(int Index)

+The shift method uses a loop, which moves all the elements to the left starting from a given index.

+### Void Shrink()

+The Shrink() method is the same as the Resize() method with the small difference that it will reduce the length twice, instead of increasing it.